 A trip to the British Virgin Islands isn’t complete without experiencing the famous Willy T, 100ft schooner boat.
 Anchor nearby and dinghy over for drinks at sunset and to partake in the boat party in true Yacht Week style.

-Keen to tick a few of these off your bucketlist?
+Keen to tick a few of these off your bucket list?
 Join us for a week of Caribbean dreaming this New Year!
-This year we have bigger and better catamarans available and 3 different weeks to choose from.
+We have bigger and better catamarans available and 3 different weeks to choose from.
+Just sayin 😉